ShengYun-Peng/git-public/README.md

 # git-private
 learn the basics of github

-# a typo that will be fixed here
+# a typo has been fixed